prosowiec/stock_ml/README.md

 My strategy is based upon classifying market moves, that aren't revelat to company performence in the past.
 I want to quantify them and by preforming basic machine learning regressions choose movement of given stock(up/down) and predict profit of transaction if I would execute it.

 I' am still working on implementing xgboost and tensorflow regression algorithms.
-For to day's hyperparameters models accurasy of around ~80%, after binary classifying whether price went up or down on given prediction.
+For to day's hyperparameters models accuracy stand on around ~80%, after binary classifying whether price went up or down on given prediction.